fasmat/gocover-cobertura/README.md

   ignore generated files.
 Typically files containing a comment indicating that the file has been automatically generated.
 See `genCodeRe` regexp in [ignore.go](ignore.go).

+- `-build-tags`

+  comma-separated list of build tags to consider when looking for source files.
+This should match the build tags used when running `go test -coverprofile=...`.